magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 ### Understanding Black, White, and Gray tests

-- A blackbox test doesn't have any knowledge of how the subject of the test is built.
+- A black box test doesn't have any knowledge of how the subject of the test is built.
-- A whitebox has knowledge of how the subject of the test is built.
+- A white box has knowledge of how the subject of the test is built.
 The test logic is usually coupled to the implementation and will typically be sensitive to changes.
-- A graybox is similar to blackbox testing where the test isn't directly coupled to the subject's implementation but the test cases may be designed in a way to assert sensitive portions of the implementation will work correctly.
+- A gray box is similar to black box testing where the test isn't directly coupled to the subject's implementation but the test cases may be designed in a way to assert sensitive portions of the implementation will work correctly.

 For example:

 Assuming there is a method with the signature `function removeLetterFromString(string $letter, string $string): string`

-- A blackbox test would test the obvious cases both normal cases such as `removeLetterFromString('a', 'fooabar') === 'foobr'` and edge cases such as when `$letter` or `$string` are empty or `$letter` contains multiple or multibyte characters.
+- A black box test would test the obvious cases both normal cases such as `removeLetterFromString('a', 'fooabar') === 'foobr'` and edge cases such as when `$letter` or `$string` are empty or `$letter` contains multiple or multibyte characters.
 It would probably test several variations of string lengths.
 Notice there is no knowledge of how this function is written.
-- A whitebox test would look into the implementation of the method and see that it calls a microservice API and make sure that each condition of the code has test coverage.
+- A white box test would look into the implementation of the method and see that it calls a microservice API and make sure that each condition of the code has test coverage.
 For example, this test may force the microservice client to return an error and have a test for the expected handling of that scenario.
 This wouldn't be a reusable test and it's directly coupled to the implementation.
-- A graybox test would look at the implementation of the method and see that it calls a microservice API and injects the `$string` into the URL so it may add some extra test coverage for strings that contain unsafe URL characters such as `&?=%/`.
+- A gray box test would look at the implementation of the method and see that it calls a microservice API and injects the `$string` into the URL so it may add some extra test coverage for strings that contain unsafe URL characters such as `&?=%/`.
 This isn't coupled to the implementation as the implementation could be changed and the test should still pass.

 ### Automated Tests